itshard2name-gmail/mini-restaurant-app/SYSTEM_DESIGN.md

 The **Mini Restaurant App** is a scalable, cloud-native e-commerce platform designed to demonstrate modern software architecture.
 It facilitates:
 1.  **Customer Operations**: Browsing menus, managing carts, and placing orders.
 2.  **Admin Operations**: Order management and Dashboard monitoring.
+3.  **Action**: Sends an email/SMS or pushes a WebSocket update to the admin dashboard.

 The system is built on a **Microservices** backend (Spring Cloud) and a **Micro-frontend** client (Vue 3 Module Federation), emphasizing separation of concerns, scalability, and security.